VidakM/vidakm.github.io/_posts/2023-12-28-event_driven_startup.md

 Most event buses are configured to persist events for 30 days, after which they are pruned.
 If you are in a mature environment, your local producers of interest might provide an API to re-emit all their event-log, in order, on a private topic for you.
 This way you can catch up by listening to their event log.
 But if services have run for many years, this too can be a very time-consuming task.

 It might be a good strategy to implement a snapshotting read API in your services to allow quick catchup.
 On startup, download the entire aggregated model snapshot and then start consuming events to keep up.
-You can read about event logs, snapshots and CQRS here: :flags:CQRS and state in Event Driven Services .
+You can read about event logs, snapshots and CQRS here: [( :flags: CQRS and state in Event Driven Services)](/blog/2023/cqrs_and_state/).

 This too can be a time-consuming operation as the datasets might be gigabytes in size.
 The data retrieval calls could be split up into batches based on dimensions to parallelize, such as per tenant and some other attribute.
 This could also be further split up or streamed using gRPC Streaming or an eventbus or by asking the producer to publish to one of your private topics.